In Utero: Music and lyrics

 Cobain described In Utero as "very impersonal".
 He also told Q that the infant and childbirth imagery on the album and his newfound fatherhood were coincidental.
 However, Azerrad argued that much of the album contains personal themes, noting that Grohl held a similar view.
 Grohl said, "A lot of what he has to say is related to a lot of the shit he's gone through.
 And it's not so much teen angst any more.
 It's a whole different ball game: rock star angst."
 Cobain downplayed recent events and told Azerrad that he did not want to write a track that explicitly expressed his anger at the media; Azerrad countered that "Rape Me" seemed to deal with that very issue.
 While Cobain said the song was written long before his addiction problems became public, he agreed that the song could be viewed in that light.
 "Serve the Servants" comments on Cobain's life.
 The opening lines "Teenage angst has paid off well / Now I'm bored and old" were a reference to Cobain's state of mind in the wake of Nirvana's success.
 Cobain dismissed the media attention given to the effect his parents' divorce had on his life with the line "That legendary divorce is such a bore" from the chorus, and directly addressed his father with the lines "I tried hard to have a father / But instead I had a dad / I just want you to know that I don't hate you any more / There is nothing I could say that I haven't thought before".
 Cobain said he wanted his father to know he did not hate him, but had no desire to talk to him.

-According to journalist Gillian G. Gaar, "Gallons of Rubbing Alcohol Flow Through the Strip" was the kind of improvisational jam Nirvana frequently performed in the studio, but had rarely recorded during earlier sessions, when the priority had been to record as quickly as possible.
+According to the journalist Gillian G. Gaar, "Gallons of Rubbing Alcohol Flow Through the Strip" was the kind of improvisational jam Nirvana frequently performed in the studio, but had rarely recorded during earlier sessions, when the priority had been to record as quickly as possible.
 She wrote that it featured "Cobain alternating between seemingly disconnected singing and spoken-words sections, with Novoselic and Grohl providing a steady background accompaniment, punctuated by bursts of noisy guitar."
 Journalist Everett True described the song's mood as "playful", with "the instruments engaging in a game of cat and mouse, almost daring each other to explode in fury".
 Novoselic said it was an example of the band "just fucking around".